Captains and mates supervise other workers.

 - Read pressure and temperature gauges and record data

 - Perform daily and periodic maintenance on engine room machinery

 - Connect hoses, operate pumps, and clean tanks

-- May assist the deck crew with loading or unloading of cargo
+- Assist the deck crew with loading or unloading of cargo, if necessary

-Motorboat operators run small, motor-driven boats that only carry a few passengers.
-They work for a variety of services, such as fishing charters, tours, and harbor patrols.
+Motorboat operators run small, motor-driven boats that carry only a few passengers.
+They provide a variety of services, such as fishing charters, tours, and harbor patrols.
 Motorboat operators typically do the following: